2025-present · Doorpass

 Role

-Chief Product Officer, product strategy, team formation, app design, website design and development, brand expression, pitch materials
+Chief Product Officer, product strategy, team formation, app design, website design and development, brand expression

 Timeline